google/orbax/README.md

 `import orbax.export`

 Orbax also includes a serialization library for JAX users, enabling the exporting of JAX models to the TensorFlow SavedModel format.

+Note that `orbax-export` requires TensorFlow, but does not include it by default to allow for flexibility in version choice.
+If you wish to install with standard TensorFlow, please use `pip install orbax-export[all]`.

 To get started, check out our [documentation](https://github.com/google/orbax/blob/main/docs/export.md).
 <!-- TODO(dinghua): Add information on export library. -->